Thank You!

 Why do you think you're any good at this at all?

 Quite honestly, I have six kids.
-Three are in college, and three are in private high school.
-I'd like them to stay in school, their education is extremely important to me, and that costs a gerjillion dollars.
+Four are in college, and one is in grad school.
+I'd like them to stay there.
+Also, we like food.
+Food is a good thing.

 Why would I want to pay for a critique when I can get one free from my own critique group?